ipfs/ipfs-blog/src/_blog/2023-10-introducing-dappling.md

 You will receive a new CID every time your site is re-built because the resulting files have changed.
 Luckily, we use the [InterPlanetary Name System (IPNS)](https://docs.ipfs.tech/concepts/ipns/) to create a key that will always point to the most recent CID.

-So the most straightforward way to fetch your content would be directly from an [IPFS node](https://docs.ipfs.tech/concepts/nodes/).
+The most straightforward way to fetch your content would be directly from an [IPFS node](https://docs.ipfs.tech/concepts/nodes/).
 Since not everyone is running an IPFS node (yet), you can instead use an [IPFS gateway](https://docs.ipfs.tech/concepts/ipfs-gateway/) in which a third party fetches the content from their node and serves it over HTTPS.

 Since we store the on our `dappling.eth` ENS name, you can also fetch the content through a service like [eth.limo](https://eth.limo).
 This service first reads the IPNS key that we set, resolves it to a CID, and then serves the content like a gateway.